tbhuu/gupta-rgbd/README.md

  * Make sure that the ImageStack library is executable.
 To ensure that your computer will not crash/hang when running the system, put a break points at line 19 in the file segmentation/jointBilateral.m.
 Stop running immediately if the system cannot call ImageStack library.
 This is because jointBilateral.m contains a recursive call that will be executed if ImageStack doesn't work.

 ##Remarks
-* The system runs smoothly on a 4GB RAM, i7 GPU.
+* The system runs smoothly on a 4GB RAM, i7 GPU computer.
 * It takes quite a long time to perform recognition on a pair of RGB-D image (about 3-5 mins).
 * Computing UCM features takes the longest time.
 Fortunately, the system stores UCM results.
 So you just have to run it once.
 * Computing colorDescriptor also takes a long time (due to external library).